 Edwards here Tuesday...

-Mr. and Mrs. Leslie Treat and children of Crosbyton, who are and Dianne of Wichita Falls attending summer school in Ab- spent Tuesday with Mr. and Mrs youth.
+children of Crosbyton, who are and Dianne of Wichita Falls attending summer school in Ab- spent Tuesday with Mr. and Mrs. ilene, were Goree visitors Tues- Jeff Lowrance and attended the month and 25c each night.)

+youth.
 (Teen age only.)